david-aldo-dalessandro/bulletin-app/README.md

 ## Intro
 This is my bulletin application to learn redux.
-Again, I followed another tutorial and will make additions as I feel the creative urge to.
+This is the where all the work in each branch comes to a point.
+The bulletin app is changed to a blog type application, optimizations are finally happening here with closely following redux documentation for entities, adapters, and selectors for both posts and users.

 ## How to